-Within 30 days of flooding by the operation of the Faka Union Pump Station, mosquitofish (Gambusia spp.) will be collected from the pool immediately upstream of the pump station, from a downstream station located in proximity of the FU2 weir (Figure 1), and from the FAKA station.
-The mosquitofish (minimum of 100) shall be physically composited into one, spatially averaged sample per upstream station and one per each downstream station.
+Within 30 days of flooding by the operation of the Faka Union Pump Station, mosquitofish (Gambusia spp.) were collected from the pool immediately upstream of the pump station, from the downstream FAKA station, and a collection attempt was made from a downstream station located in proximity of the FU2 weir (Figure 1).
+Fish collection at station FU2 was designated NOB after multiple unsuccessful attempts.
+The mosquitofish (minimum of 100) were physically composited into one, spatially averaged sample per upstream station and one per downstream station.